Airport shooting reignites security debate before French election

 Belgacem's father, who was initially detained by police but released late on Saturday, denied his son had been involved in terrorism.

 "My son has never been a terrorist.
 He has never prayed: he drinks.
-And, under the influence of alcohol and cannabis, this is what happens," the father, whose name was not given, told broadcaster Europe 1.
+And, under the influence of alcohol and cannabis, this is what happens," the father, whose name was not given, told Europe 1 radio.

 He said he had received a phone call from his son in which Belgacem referred to shooting the police officer, saying: "I ask your forgiveness.
 I screwed up with a policeman."